dylan-davidson/Core-Connect-4/Grading.md

 ## Reach

-We will only grade one of the following!
+> We will only grade one of the following!
 If you implement both you must specify which one to grade for points in a readme.md file.
-Both graphics and AI add up to 60, but you only need 50 points to get full credit for the reach.
+Note that, in the case of the AI Reach, the points add up to 60 but you only need 50 points to get full credit.

 ### Graphics